alicelisak/ITrusion/README.md

-# The Valley
+# ITrusion
 ![screenshot](readme_the_valley.jpg)

 ### A text adventure system using [React](https://github.com/facebook/react) and [Redux](https://github.com/reduxjs/react-redux).

-The Valley is a JavaScript based system for loading, playing, and managing non-linear text adventures.
+ITrusion is a JavaScript based system for loading, playing, and managing non-linear text adventures.
 It allows for branching paths based on the player's choices and keeps track of progress and past decisions.

 ## Demo App
 You can see a demo version of this application deployed to [Fly.io](https://fly.io/) here: https://the-valley-react.fly.dev/